ec500-software-engineering/project-01-skin-cancer-detection-team1/README.md

 ```
 The above commands will let you meet the backend requirement.
 ### Frontend
-Then run the following commands to install the backend:
+Then run the following commands to install the frontend:
 ```
 cd client
 rm -rf node_modules